A Framework for Quantum Data Center Emulation Using Digital Quantum Computers: System and Model

 \subsection{Collisional Model (CM)}

-To emulate the noise dynamics in interconnected QPUs within a QDC, we adopt the CM approach \cite{Ciccarello2022, elyasi2024experimental} to model noisy quantum communication between QPUs, capturing entanglement degradation and connectivity loss over long distances.
+To emulate communication noise in interconnected QPUs within a QDC, we adopt a quantum collision model (CM) framework~\cite{Ciccarello2022, elyasi2024experimental}.
+CMs are widely used to describe open quantum system dynamics through repeated interactions between a system and a sequence of environmental ancillas~\cite{ziman2004collision, cattaneo2022_brief_journey_collision_models}.

+This approach allows us to capture the degradation of shared entanglement and the effective loss of connectivity between remote QPUs.
+The procedure used to incorporate these noise processes within the emulation framework is summarized in Algorithm~\ref{alg:qdc_framework}.
+In the following, we describe the main components of the model and their implementation, following the structure and notation defined in the algorithm.

-As illustrated in Fig.\ref{f:modeltheory}(a), quantum systems—such as those within QDCs— interact with their surrounding environment.
-These interactions are non-unitary and irreversible, as information leaks from the system to the environment at a rate proportional to the coupling strength ($\kappa$) between the system and the environment.
-Assuming no initial correlations between the system and the environment (the Born approximation)\cite{breuer2002theory}, the combined evolution can be described by:
+As depicted in Fig.~\ref{f:DQCarch}(c), a FQ mediates entanglement between communication qubits while interacting with its surrounding environment, such as optical fibers and transducer interfaces.
+These interactions are inherently non-unitary and irreversible, as information leaks from the FQ into the environment at rates proportional to the coupling strengths $\kappa_F$ (fiber) and $\kappa_T$ (transducer).